 Another thing to consider is your fish-finder… while, it can be a great tool, the 'beam' is like a flashlight.
 If you're in shallow water, you may only see a 6-foot area and no fish, when in truth there could be hundreds just outside the circle of the beam.
 In shallow water, use this tool for depth only.
 In 20 feet or deeper areas where most walleyes are found, you'll see a better view of fish.
 Also, many depth finders will only show a flat line when indicating walleye and may only show that classic arch or hump when it's a bigger fish, such as a large northern pike.

-The temperatures are dropping and so are the colourful fall leaves.
+The temperatures are dropping and so are the colorful fall leaves.
 This is a great time to spend a week fishing on Lac Seul.
 Cool mornings and warm afternoons make for some of the season's best, and most beautiful, fishing days.
 I'll bet that I'm not alone when I say that I look forward to the shortened daylight hours, accompanied by classic smells found only during the fall excursions.
 You should get excited… Fall means great walleye fishing as well as large bass and hungry pike.
 That, and the opening of Ontario whitetail hunting season, will get your blood flowing!
 Isn't life grand?

 Besides the spectacular walleye fishing, and some of the best bass fishing, since early June, some of the largest muskies have landed during the fall fishing season.
 With the shorter days, cooling waters, and the urge to fatten up for the slow period when ice covers the lakes, trophy-sized fish (over 50 inches long and weighing in the 40 and 50 pound class) are following the walleye into their fall areas.
-A warning about these freshwater monsters… they will break your line, snap your pole, steal your favourite bait, and rob you of that walleye you were just about to land!
+A warning about these freshwater monsters… they will break your line, snap your pole, steal your favorite bait, and rob you of that walleye you were just about to land!

 Fish Shallower Waters: